4 Must-See: Medical Museums in Philadelphia

 Pennsylvania Hospital19th-Century Amphitheater

 19th-century amphitheater, seven-inch tumor.
-As they peer into the operating theater of the first chartered hospital in the nation, visitors are reminded that early 19th-century surgeries were performed in front of an audience, with no electricity, no sterile technique, and a choice of rum, opium, or a “tap on the head with a mallet” for anesthesia.
-A seven-inch tumor removed during one such procedure by Dr. Philip Syng Physick is on view in the Historical Library.
+As they peer into the operating theater of the first chartered hospital in the nation, visitors are reminded that early 19th-century surgeries were performed in front of an audience with no electricity, no sterile technique, and a choice of rum, opium, or a "tap on the head with a mallet" for anesthesia.
+A seven-inch tumor was removed during one such procedure by Dr. Philip Syng Physick in the Historical Library.
 Guided and self-guided tours are available Monday through Friday.
 800 Spruce Street, (215) 829-3370

 Share This Article on Social Media